 Preheat oven to 400ºF.
 Line bottom, but not sides, of tart pan with parchment paper.
 Place dough in pan and if necessary, patch any holes and push dough along the edges.
 Trim with knife for tidy edge.
 If the dough is very cold, it may be quite stiff and you may want it slightly malleable.
 Dock the crust with a fork and bake in oven until the dough is just barely golden, about 10 minutes.

-Beat all remaining ingredients except kiwis and apricot jam with beaters or in a food processor.
+Beat ingredients 6 to 9 with hand mixer or in a food processor.
 Pour into pre-baked tart pan.
 Bake at 350ºF for 20-30 minutes, until filling has puffed up slighted and is perhaps slightly cracked.
 The deeper the custard layer, the longer the baking time.
 Remove from oven and cool before removing from tart pans.

 When cheesecake is cool, brush lightly with thinned apricot jam.
-Peel and slice kiwi in rounds or strawberries (and then again, if you like, in half moons) and layer in rows on top of cheesecake.
+Peel and slice kiwi in rounds and/or strawberries (and then again, if you like, in half moons) and layer in rows on top of cheesecake.
 Brush lightly with apricot jam.

 Keep up to date on the latest wine releases, events, and promotions!